-- Late homeworks, even by one minute, will be penalised! - Homework assignments are to be solved by each student individually.
-You may discuss questions in general terms with other students, but you must solve them on your own, including doing all of your own computing and writing. - You should provide very complete solutions, including explaining all of your reasoning very clearly, performing detailed Monte Carlo investigations including multiple runs and error estimates and alternative approaches, justifying the choices you make, etc. - You may use results from the lectures, but clearly indicate when you do so. - When writing computer programs for homework assignments: - R is the "default" computer programming language and should normally be used.
+- Homework assignments are to be solved by each student individually.
+You may discuss questions in general terms with other students, but you must solve them on your own, including doing all of your own computing and writing. - You should provide very complete solutions, including explaining all of your reasoning very clearly, performing detailed Monte Carlo investigations including multiple runs and error estimates and alternative approaches, justifying the choices you make, considering in detail the accuracy and consistency of your answers, etc. - You may use results from the lectures, but clearly indicate when you do so. - When writing computer programs for homework assignments: - R is the "default" computer programming language and should normally be used.
 For this first assignment, you must use R for the first two questions (though if you wish then you can also solve them using a different language and then compare which is better).
-For the other questions, you may use another standard computer language like C or C++ or Java or Python if you wish, but please explain that. - You should include your complete source code and your program output. - You should always consider in detail the accuracy and consistency of your answers. - Programs should be clearly explained, with comments, so they are easy to follow. - Even if you have explained your code well in the comments, you also need to explain your algorithm and ideas clearly in the main text.
-Explanations are very important! - Upload one separate single pdf file for each question, to the course's Quercus page under the Assignments tab.
-Make sure your file includes your detailed solution with full explanation, plus your source code, plus your program output. - Be sure to include your name and student number and department and program and year, and also your e-mail address.
+For the other questions, you may use another standard computer language like C or C++ or Java or Python if you wish, but please explain that. - You should include your complete source code and your program output. - Programs should be clearly explained, with comments, so they are easy to follow. - Even if you have explained your code well in the comments, you also need to explain your algorithm and ideas clearly in the main text.
+Explanations are very important! - If you are showing plots of very long runs, then consider only plotting e.g. every 100th value, to keep the file size manageable. - When you are finished the assignment, then you should upload all of your solutions as one single pdf file, to the course's Quercus page under the Assignments tab.
+Make sure your file includes your detailed solutions to all of the questions, including full explanation, all relevant source code, and all relevant program output.
+(Please email the instructor if you have any problems uploading your solutions.
+And be sure to leave enough time for the actual upload.) - Please also include your name and student number and department and program and year and e-mail address at the beginning of your file thank you. - Late penalty: If uploaded x hours late, then $\operatorname{ceiling}(x/12)$ points off (out of 18).